-The business was then taken over by his only child Richard, another character who grew the company to over 100 employees and built a spacious new production plant in Eagan, directly underneath a flight path of the Twin Cities’ international airport.
+Bill was succeeded by his only child, Richard, who grew the company to over 100 employees and built a spacious new production plant in Eagan, Minnesota directly underneath a flight path of the Twin Cities’ international airport.
 He was best noted for his office containing a kitchen where he entertained clients with his gourmet cooking and fun-loving attitude.
 People wanted him to run for mayor of St. Paul, but he enjoyed his business too much.
 A typical example of the kind of fun he had: One time he had an employee go on top of the facility’s flat roof and paint in very large letters, “Welcome To Des Moines!”
 The airport commission did not see the humor in that, so he was fined and forced to paint over it.

 Bann Printing was a manufacturer rooted in the production of business forms.
 It continued to grow into the 1970’s but then the company suffered some internal thefts and alleged infiltration by underworld figures.
 This dramatic period was during the height of national labor strife, and specifically for Bann, a lithographers strike.
 Tragically an employee’s life was taken and an undisclosed sum of money was embezzled.
 These events forced the company to file for bankruptcy protection.
 Guided by his own code of morality, however, Dick Bann took it upon himself to personally pay back all his creditors.
 Few could believe it, but everyone got paid.

 It was 1977 when Bann became a division of the Stuart Hooper Company, a forms manufacturer based in Chicago.
 The Bann Division played an integral role in developing what eventually became known as MAP (Management Assistance Program).
 This program was designed by Jim Breakey and Dick Bann.
 It was the forerunner of what became known nationally as “Forms Management.”